devopsysadmin/ansible-bundle/README.md

 		    - postgresql/1.0
 		    - { role: apache, version: '2.4' }

-Running `ansible-bundle` will search roles into the `site-common.yml` file and download them.
+Running `ansible-bundle site.yml` will search roles into the `site-common.yml` file and download them.
 Also, will download role postgresql 1.0 and apache master.

-In further releases, the way to say the version to be downloaded will change in order to be more like ansible-galaxy.

 # Author